snitch-org/snitch/README.md

 ### Header-only build

 The recommended way to use _snitch_ is to build and consume it like any other library.
-This provides the best incremental build times, a standard way to include and link to the _snitch_ implementation, and a cleaner separation between your code and _snitch_ code, but this also requires a bit more set up (running CMake, etc.).
+This provides the best incremental build times, a standard way to include and link to the _snitch_ implementation, and a cleaner separation between your code and _snitch_ code, but this also requires a bit more set up (using a build generator like CMake, meson, or some other build system).

 For extra convenience, _snitch_ is also provided as a header-only library.
 The main header is called `snitch_all.hpp`, and can be downloaded as an artifact from each release on GitHub.
+It is also produced by any local CMake or meson build, so you can also use it like other library.

+With CMake, just link to `snitch::snitch-header-only` instead of `snitch::snitch`.

+With meson, the `snitch_dep` dependency works for both library and header-only usage.

-It is also produced by any local CMake build, so you can also use it like other CMake libraries; just link to `snitch::snitch-header-only` instead of `snitch::snitch`.
-This is the only header required to use the library; other headers may be provided for convenience functions (e.g., reporters for common CI frameworks) and these must still be included separately.
+`snitch_all.hpp` is the only header required to use the library; other headers may be provided for convenience functions (e.g., reporters for common CI frameworks) and these must still be included separately.

 To use _snitch_ as header-only in your code, simply include `snitch_all.hpp` instead of `snitch.hpp`.
 Then, one of your file must include the _snitch_ implementation.
 This can be done with a `.cpp` file containing only the following: